Darwin's Arch 2023

 About me

-I am a molecular marine biologist that is broadly interested in how microbial symbioses affect the ecology, evolution and diversification of marine invertebrates.
-I am especially interested in how these host-microbe interactions affect the ecology, evolution, and biodiversity of tropical coral reefs and deep-sea coral ecosystems.
+I am a molecular marine biologist that is interested the drivers of innovation in early animal evolution, and specifically how microbial symbiosis affects the ecology, evolution and diversification of marine invertebrates.

 Pocillopora corals are diverse.
 Different Pocillopora color morphs at Isla San Pedro in Isla San Pedro in Las Perlas, Panamá.